itsmehecker/zfind-python/Readme.md

 - Easy to use
 - Good looking TUI
 - Copy commands to clipboard
-- Maybe synching to cloud??
-XD
+- Cross platform (macOS, Linux, Windows XD)

 # Installation
 1. Clone the repository: